Anger at Vale over Brazil mine accident fed by cautious, slow public response

 Vale has also suffered setbacks in court.
 Earlier this month a judge froze it and BHP's assets in a decision that dragged both mining giants further into a damages lawsuit with the government.

-Yet, Vale, which plans to appeal the decision, will probably stick to its strategy, legal experts say, as it fights to keep the 20 billion reais ($5.05 billion) liability being sought by the government off its already stretched balance sheet.
+Yet, Vale, which plans to appeal the decision, will probably stick to its strategy, legal experts say, as it fights to keep the 20 billion reais (3.4 billion pounds) liability being sought by the government off its already stretched balance sheet.
 With Samarco registered as a separate legal entity, it is an argument that could still succeed.

-But the public have had little stomach for such legalese and sources close to Vale say the company underestimated how popular opinion can mold government and judicial decisions.
+But the public have had little stomach for such legalese and sources close to Vale say the company underestimated how popular opinion can mould government and judicial decisions.

 With the courts on recess over the holiday period, Vale has time to form its appeal.